 - gprMax.
 Developed at the University of Edinburgh, gprMax was designed for modelling Ground Penetrating Radar (GPR) but can also be used to model electromagnetic wave propagation for many other applications. gprMax is command-line driven software written in Python, with performance-critical parts written in Cython/OpenMP.

 - OpenEMS.
 Developed at the University of Duisburg-Essen, and parallelized with MPI.
-Matlab or Octave are used as a scripting interfaces.
+Matlab or Octave are mainly used as a scripting interfaces.
 The related project pyEMS provides a high-level Python interface.

 FEM for Computational Eletromagnetics

 The Finite Element Method (FEM) is a popular approach for solving PDEs in general, in view of the ease to accommodate a given triangulated geometry.
 For this reason, in Electromagnetism, the FEM is typically employed for static or time-harmonic problems with complex geometries.